kkisalaya/ir-gh-action/README.md

 3. Configures iptables rules to route HTTPS traffic through the proxy
 4. Installs necessary certificates to enable secure communication

-After your build is complete, you need to run the cleanup action to:
+At the end of your workflow, you need to run the same action with `cleanup: true` to:
 1. Send the end signal to the InvisiRisk API
 2. Display the container logs
 3. Clean up the PSE container and related resources